Discovery and Timing of 49 Pulsars from the Arecibo 327-MHz Drift Survey: Introduction

 The Arecibo Observatory (AO) 327-MHz Drift Survey \citep[AO327,][]{Deneva_2013} began in 2010 and ended in December 2020, making use of time when the 305-m telescope was not fully functional, such as during repairs or under tropical storm watch, as well as under-subscribed local sidereal time ranges (LSTs).
 A “drift” scan is performed by positioning the telescope at a fixed azimuth and zenith angle, and allowing the sky to pass overhead.
 Due to the tragic collapse of Arecibo in December 2020, the AO327 survey ended before completing its intended sky coverage, with 65\% of the Arecibo sky observed, as shown in Fig.~\ref{fig:sky}.
-The complete dataset has been processed through our search pipeline, with survey candidates being migrated to pulsars.nanograv.org for inspection by high-school and undergraduate students \citep{10128880}.
-To date, our survey has yielded 95 pulsar discoveries in total, including the ones we report in this work (see Table~\ref{tab:discoveries}).
-Out of those, 14 are MSPs \citep{Deneva_2013,Martinez_2017,Martinez_2019,Lewis_2023} and 19 are so-called RRATs, only detectable through single pulses \citep{Deneva_2013,Deneva_2016}.
-The survey is also sensitive to emission from known pulsars and we actively maintain a catalog\footnote{http://ao327.nanograv.org/} of those detections \citep{catalog_paper}.
-These observations are valuable for studying pulse profile evolution, emission behaviors, scintillation, and other science.
-In the course of the survey, we have also developed two novel classifiers for single-pulse candidates, \textsc{Clusterrank}\footnote{https://github.com/juliadeneva/clusterrank} \citep{Deneva_2016} and \textsc{SPEGID}\footnote{https://github.com/dipangwvu/SPEGID} \citep{10.1093/mnras/sty1992}.
+The complete dataset has been processed through our search pipeline, with survey candidates being migrated to pulsars.nanograv.org for inspection by high-school and undergraduate students \citep{gateways}.
+To date, our survey has yielded 105 pulsar discoveries in total\footnote{\url{http://ao327.nanograv.org/newpulsars/}}, including the ones we report in this work and in previous publications (see Table~\ref{tab:discoveries}).
+Out of those, 16 are recycled pulsars \citep{Deneva_2013,Martinez_2017,Martinez_2019,Lewis_2023} and 19 are so-called RRATs, only detectable through single pulses \citep{Deneva_2013,Deneva_2016}.
+Of the 16 recycled pulsars, 10 are MSPs with three with such precise timing, they are now apart of the NANOGrav PTA\citep{Agazie_2023}.